therandomsecurityguy/randomsecurity.dev/content/about.md

 ---

-Derek is a Principal Engineer at [Cloudflare](https://www.cloudflare.com/) and has over 17 years of experience in designing security frameworks at scale.
-His main focus is on research and development within infrastructure and cloud security.
+Derek is the Head of Hardware Security at [Cloudflare](https://www.cloudflare.com/) and has over 20 years of experience in designing security frameworks at scale.
+His main focus is on research and development within the fields of encryption and infrastructure security.

 Derek has presented before at multiple summits: